Grinding Your Teeth in Your Sleep? Here’s Why It’s Happening — and How to Fix It

 Also known as nocturnal grinding, if left untreated it can lead to serious dental health issues or damage your jaw muscles, affecting facial expressions over time.

-So, before your nocturnal gnashing escalates to the point where your sleep, health, and relationships are compromised, let’s find out why you’re grinding your teeth in your sleep — and how you can fix it.
+Before your nocturnal gnashing escalates to the point where your sleep, health and relationships are compromised, let’s find out why you’re grinding your teeth in your sleep — and what you can do to fix it.

 Why Do You Grind Your Teeth in Your Sleep?